furqan-qadri/utm-space-management/README.md

 # utm-space-management
-An website to let UTM lecturers to book spaces for lecturers, events etc
+An website for UTM lecturers to book reserve rooms for lectures, events etc